jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 This demonstrates what I described in my previous blog in the [Prototype Registry Allows More Granularity](https://jhumelsine.github.io/2025/12/23/prototype.html#prototype-registry-allows-more-granularity) section:
 >A Prototype Registry is a registry of objects.
 It’s not a registry of classes.
 That means that the same class can be represented as different registered objects that vary in behavior based upon distinguishing attributes or their configuration.

-I did not model or implement this next idea. it only exists in my mind, and now in the following words.
-If this were an actual project, I would follow this idea further to see if it works, but for now, I'll describe it.
+What follows is a thought experiment rather than implemented code, but it highlights where this design naturally leads.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/de/PolygonsSet_EN.svg/960px-PolygonsSet_EN.svg.png?20250917193057" alt="Polygons" title="Image Source: https://commons.wikimedia.org/wiki/File:PolygonsSet_EN.svg" width = "40%" align="right" style="padding: 35px;">

 The `Polygon.render()` method doesn't provide details, but it feels like it would only render regular polygons.
-What if I wanted irregular polygons, such as _diamond_, _trapizoid_, _rhombus_, etc. Would I need to define a class type for each?
+What if I wanted irregular polygons, such as _diamond_, _trapezoid_, _rhombus_, etc. Would I need to define a class type for each?

 All polygons are comprised of line segments.
 What if I defined a `LineSegment` class, which defined a [_line segment_](https://en.wikipedia.org/wiki/Line_segment) going back to Euclid as:
 >... a line segment is a part of a straight line that is bounded by two distinct endpoints (its extreme points), and contains every point on the line that is between its endpoints.